jsca0/MiniBid/README.md

 ### MiniBid Application Logic Overview
 MiniBid was developed to meet these goals:

-> 1. Users should be able to register and access the API using the oAuth v2 protocol.
+> 1. Users should be able to register and login to an account.

+When a user registers an account they set a password.
+The password is stored as a hash in order to not expose user passwords.
+When a user logs in teh password is checked against the stored hash.

 > 2. Authorised users should be able to post items for auction with a starting price and an end date.
 The item should not be sold after the end date and should not be sold for less than the starting price.